Centaur-class aircraft carrier: Arrogant

 Arrogant was ordered from Swan Hunter on 12 July 1943, deferred in early 1944, and then cancelled on 15 October 1945.
 No work appears to have been done.
 She was to be built at Wallsend-on-Tyne.

 Monmouth

 Monmouth was ordered from the Fairfield Shipbuilding & Engineering Company on 12 July 1943.
 She was to have been one of the four ships to start construction in 1944, but Fairfield was too overloaded to do so; Bulwark replaced Monmouth as the fourth ship in 1945.
-Monmouth was cancelled on 15 October 1945 with no work apparently having being done.
+Monmouth was cancelled on 15 October 1945 with no work apparently having been done.

 Polyphemus

 Polyphemus was ordered from Devonport Dockyard on 11 August 1943, to be constructed after HMS Terrible.
 Construction was deferred in late 1943 and cancelled on 15 October 1945.
 Parsons Marine Engineering received orders for machinery before the deferral; the orders were cancelled before the ship was.
 The slipway would have required a slight extension to build the carrier; Fore Street was purchased to make room and walled off, and was only returned to Plymouth in 2005.